 How To Remove The Drainage Basket

-There are 2 VERY long screws which keep the drain basket in place in our GE dishwasher… so it seemed like it took forever.
+- I found the perfect size wrench (1/4-inch) and started wrenching.
+(There were 2 VERY long screws which kept the drain basket in place in our GE dishwasher… so it seemed like it took forever.)

 What If The Problem Is In The Tubes?